bob-fornal/work-notes/AWS/CDA/AWS-Monitoring-and-Auditing.md

 Because applications are deployed, and users don’t care what services we've used

-Users only care that the application is working!
+Users only care that the application is working.

 * Application latency: will it increase over time?
 * Application outages: customer experience should not be degraded